Playing with Repetitions in Data Words Using Energy Games: Undecidability of [ , , ] LRV[⟙,≈,←] games

-\item A transition decrements $c_y$ but the data value for $x$ has not appeared before in $y$ or it has appeared before in $x$.
+\item An \review{instruction} decrements $c_y$ but the data value for $x$ has not appeared before in $y$ or it has appeared before in $x$.

-\item A transition tests that the value in the counter $c_x$ is zero, but there is a data value that has appeared under $x$ but not under $y$.
+\item An \review{instruction} tests that the value in the counter $c_x$ is zero, but there is a data value that has appeared under $x$ but not under $y$.
 In such a case, \sys can map that value to $y$, make the following formula true and win immediately.

-\item A transition tests that the value in the counter $c_y$ is zero, but there is a data value that has appeared under $y$ but not under $x$.
+\item An \review{instruction} tests that the value in the counter $c_y$ is zero, but there is a data value that has appeared under $y$ but not under $x$.
 In such a case, \sys can map that value to $y$, make the following formula true and win immediately.

 \end{itemize}